 Are you a restaurateur interested in keeping up with the latest industry trends, attracting loyal customers, and saving the planet?
 If so, you’ll be happy to learn that widespread interest in sustainability appears to be here to stay.

 With the rise in popularity of local ingredients and sustainable practices, customers are voting with their wallets.

 With this in mind, consider reevaluating where your menu ingredients come from and how well your establishment manages waste.
-For some guidance on how to make your restaurant more sustainable, follow some (or all!) of these suggestions:
+For some guidance on how to make your restaurant more sustainable, follow some (or all!) of these restaurant sustainability practices.

 We’re so glad you're open to change.
 While it may take time to become fully educated on sustainable practices and a little longer to discover how the various methods might work effectively for your business, keep in mind that you don’t need to change everything at once.
 Start with a single action and think of sustainability as a journey, not an end destination.

 2. Train your staff